 “Manage what, sir?”
 Blackhawk responded, taking the other’s measure.

 “Attain rank so quickly.
 You didn’t start in napkins, did you?”
-Ta’ler laughed.
+Taelor laughed.

 “No, sir, just determined to do my best.
 Still am.”

 “Then I’m glad to have you.”
-The commander offered his hand, Blackhawk matched his firm grip.
+When the commander offered his hand, Blackhawk matched his firm grip.
 “Let me know if you’ve any trouble about your rank.”

-Ta’ler scowled.
+Taelor scowled.
 “Oh… him.
-Jumped up popinjay would call himself that.
-He’s only a mere captain by rank.
+Blasted fop would call himself that.
+He’s only a mere captain.
 Won’t get any higher.
-The title ‘Commandant’ merely indicates the senior officer at a posting.
-It isn’t a rank.
-Blast, it can be used by a lieutenant, if there’s not another officer around.
+Makes sense he’d use ‘Commandant’, which can be used by any officer commanding an outpost.
 Anyone from a lieutenant to a captain to a major to a colonel… or a commander, like myself, who outranks them all.”

-“Thank you for clarifying that, sir,” Blackhawk responded, wondering how Greysun’d so infuriated the much-higher-ranked Ta’ler.
+“Thank you for clarifying that, sir,” Blackhawk responded, wondering how Sulla’d so infuriated Taelor.

 “Yes, sir.”
-Blackhawk turned on his heel and smartly exited.
+Blackhawk turned on his heel and exited.

 I look rather smart.

-At the stables, Sergeant Brian Mitchell pointed him to the mess for a hot meal.
+At the stables, Sergeant Brean Mitchett pointed him to the mess for a hot meal.